-When formatting the media on your modern computer, be sure to pick the FAT filesystem.
+When formatting the media on your modern computer, but sure to pick the FAT filesystem.
 NTFS and other filesystems will not work.

-On your RomWBW computer you can use the 'FAT' application to access the FAT media.
-The 'FAT' application allows you to read files, write files, list a directory, and erase files on the FAT media.
+On your RomWBW computer you can use the FAT application to access the FAT media.
+The FAT application allows you to read files, write files, list a directory, and erase files on the FAT media.
 It can handle subdirectories as well.
 It will only see 8.3 character filenames however.
 Longer filenames will show up as a truncated version.

-The 'FAT' application is not on your ROM disk because it is too large to fit.
-You will find it on all of the pre-built disk images as well as in the 'Binary\Apps' directory of the distribution.
+The FAT application is not on your ROM disk because it is too large to fit.
+You will find it on all of the pre-built disk images as well as in the Binary\Apps directory of the distribution.

 For advanced users, it is possible to create a hybrid disk that contains CP/M slices at the beginning and a FAT filesystem after.
 Such a hybrid disk can be used to boot an operating system and still have access to FAT files on the FAT portion of the disk.
+David

-David Reese has prepared a document describing how to do this.
-It is called "SC126\How-To\No\2\Preparing\an\SD\Card\for\Use\with\SC126\Rev\1-5.pdf" and can be found in the Doc\Contrib directory of the distribution.
+Reese has prepared a document describing how to do this.
+It is called "SC126_How-To_No_2_Preparing_an_SD_Card_for_Use_with_SC126_Rev_1-5.pdf" and can be found in the Doc\Contrib directory of the distribution.